kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-field-model.md

 #### setID(Integer id)

-> set the ID of table.
+Set the ID of table.

 **Parameter**